 (2)If the defendant appeals, the defendant or the defendant's attorney must sign the notice of appeal.
 If the People appeal, the attorney for the People must sign the notice.

 (3)The notice of appeal must be liberally construed in favor of its sufficiency.

 (b) Notification of the appeal

-(1)When a notice of appeal is filed, the trial court clerk must promptly mail a notification of the filing to the attorney of record for each party and to any unrepresented defendant.
-The clerk must also mail or deliver this notification to the appellate division clerk.
+(1)When a notice of appeal is filed, the trial court clerk must promptly send a notification of the filing to the attorney of record for each party and to any unrepresented defendant.
+The clerk must also send or deliver this notification to the appellate division clerk.

 (3)The notification to the appellate division clerk must also include a copy of the notice of appeal.

 (4)A copy of the notice of appeal is sufficient notification under (1) if the required information is on the copy or is added by the trial court clerk.